A family-centred approach: what is it?

 - Support works best when you understand each family’s individual goals, expectations, values and everyday life.

-- Parents know their children and their family best.
+- Parents know their children and their family best, so it’s best to work collaboratively with parents.

 - All families have strengths, and we learn and grow best when we use our strengths.